Oladapo Afolayan scores first senior goal for West Ham United versus Doncaster Rovers | Goal.com

 AFOLAYAN!!!!!!#WHUDON 4-0 (78) pic.twitter.com/U8LCGoJo0s— West Ham United (@WestHam) January 23, 2021

 Prior to this match, Afolayan had played for West Ham’s U23s against Tottenham Hotspur on Friday night.
-Against the Donny, he showed no signs of fatigue as he ran into the box to score a rebound from goalkeeper Ellery Balcombe’s save off Ryan Fredericks.
+Against the Donny, he showed no signs of fatigue as he ran into the box to score a rebound from goalkeeper Ellery Balcombe’s save off Ryan Fredericks's shot.

 Pablo Fornals put David Moyes’ team ahead in the second minute with a fine finish after profiting from an assist from Fredericks.